r0x0r/pywebview/docs/guide/api.md

 * `width` - Window width.
 Default is 800px.
 * `height` - Window height.
 Default is 600px.
 * `resizable` - Whether window can be resized.
 Default is True
-* `fullscreen` - Whether to start in fullscreen mode.
+* `fullscreen` - Start in fullscreen mode.
 Default is False
+* `frameless` - Create a frameless easy-draggable window.
+Default is False.
 * `min_size` - a (width, height) tuple that specifies a minimum window size.
 Default is 200x100
 * `strings` - a dictionary with localized strings.
 Default strings and their keys are defined in localization.py
 * `confirm_quit` - Whether to display a quit confirmation dialog.
 Default is False